The town thought they had buried him. Only two people knew the truth and they weren’t talking.

 Jason confided in Nathan as to his plan to disappear, but not the reason why.
 He then continued to explain the steps he needed Nathan to take to insure the plans’ success.
 After they talked, the two of them walked into the viewing parlor and looked over the custom built casket Nathan was holding for him.

 Jason closed the lid and locked it with a special key.
-Then with a quick sleight of hand, he handed Nathan a different key without him realizing it.
+He then handed Nathan a different key.
 After getting the proper assurances from Nathan that he would follow his instructions to the letter, Jason handed over the money.
 He then left the same way he came in.

 Upon his return home, he gave the original key to Lydia.
 “You know what to do with this.” he commented.